CreativeSDK/ios-getting-started-samples/Getting Started/Guide/GettingStarted.md

       bash "${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/AdobeCreativeSDKCore.framework/strip-frameworks.sh"
       <br /><br /><img style="border: 1px solid #ccc;" src="strip-frameworks.png" /><br /><br />

-4. Add other required linked frameworks and libraries
+4. Add other required linked frameworks and libraries:

     + Back on Build Phases, select Link Binary with Libraries and click the + button.
     + Add these binaries by typing in the "Search" box: `libc++.tbd` , `libz.tbd`,  `MobileCoreServices.framework` and `SystemConfiguration.framework`.
 Use the `.dylib` version of the `.tbd` libraries if you don't have Bitcode enabled for your project.